 To create a vision, you must comprehend the mindset and values of the people you want to lead.

 Hence, you have to have a clear idea about the resources and abilities of the company’s people by assessing the company you are working for.

 And how will you do it?
 You can do it with the help of analyzing the environment.

 Convince the individual to have faith in the vision

-When you are a leader, you are not alone; you are working with your team.
+When you are a leader, you are not alone but working with your team.
 Similarly, your vision is not only for you but also for your team.

-Hence you have to convince your team to keep trust in your action plan.
+Hence, you must convince your team to trust your action plan.
 If they don’t have faith in it, they will never be successful in achieving success.